Supporting teachers, students and families in Queensland

 - Consistently ask for help in the classroom

 - Have trouble reading and spelling

 - Don’t want to play or are always by themselves

 - Rely on other students to take them to the bathroom or lunch areas

 - Have difficulty remembering how to get from one place to another

 How to refer

-If you would like to refer a student, the Principal of your school will need to complete the referral form.
-You can download it here.
+To refer a student, the Principal of your school will need to complete the referral form.
+Download the referral form here (Word, 96KB)

-If you are a parent or guardian and would like to refer someone, please click here.
+If you are a parent or guardian and would like to refer someone, please refer here.

-Click here to view and download some simple strategies for helping students who are blind or have low vision.
+- View and download some simple strategies to support students who are blind or have low vision.